rodekruis/data-service-catalogue/docs/payment/issue-payment-fsp-portal.md

 ---
-title: Program overview - payment
+title: Payment - Issue a payment via the FSP portal
 ---

 !!! info "This section explains"
-    How to use the Registration page

-The Payment page enables to review the registered beneficiaries details before you include them into the program to start receiving cash assistance.
+    How to process a manual payment via a FSP portal, export payment instructions and reconcialiate payments.

 ### **Overview of pending payment**

+Explain the payment rounds.

 ### **Issue and Review payments to beneficiaries**

-Payment rounds
-Indicative messages (successful, waiting, refused) Adjust payment methods and bank details whenever an error is made.

-### **Integration with local FSP**

-Integration with local FSP.
-Delivery methods : digital payemnt.
-Mobile payment, Visa debit card, bank wire, etc. Read more on delivery methods page.
+Select beneficiaries.
+Bulk or individual.

+### **Export payment instructions**

+Payment instructions for FSP Portal.

 !!! info "Integration with FSP and agregator to 121"
     121 platform has integrated with a certain number of local FSP and agregators.
 Find the list of existing integration here.
     Additional local FSP can be integrated upon evaluation.
 Please, share your request with our team.

-### **Export and reconciliate payment instructions**

-FSP PORTAL

-### **Export payment reports**
+### **Reconciliate payments in 121 platform**

+### **Payment status**
+Indicative messages (successful, waiting, refused)

+!!! info "Export payment reports"
+    Export files to share to donors or finance team once payment is complete.

 !!!
 Important "Who can perform actions in this page ?"